-The Meaning Of Flowers
+The Language Of Wildflowers

-Way back when, before texting, email, Skype, Facebook or twitter, folks would communicate with flowers.
+The language of wildflowers – Way back when, before texting, email, Skype, Facebook or twitter, folks would communicate with flowers.
 The Victorians devised a whole language – a bit like horticultural hieroglyphics – by which friends and lovers could send messages without saying a single word.

 There is a language, little known

 Wrought by nature’s wondrous hand,

 Of life an joy to those that seek,